 Nestle’s WO2021260125A1 is key to increasing plant-based yogurt’s shelf life.

 As more and more consumers follow alternative diets such as veganism, vegetarianism, flexitarianism, and dairy-free diets, food companies must meet this new demand with dairy-free products.
-One such product that has the potential to cater to a huge market is plant-based yogurt – but it is held back by various problems.
+One such product that has the potential to cater to a huge market is plant-based yogurt – but various problems hold it back.

 A major part of the plant-based yogurts on the market contains thickening agents or soy-based ingredients.
 However, thickening agents and soy-based ingredients are rejected by consumers for health, nutritional, and sustainability reasons.

-In addition, present plant-based yogurt on the market shall be stored under chilled conditions, that is, at a temperature of 1°C to 10°C.
+In addition, the present plant-based yogurt on the market shall be stored under chilled conditions, that is, at 1°C to 10°C.

-However, such chilled plant-based yogurt may not be convenient for consumers because it has a limited shelf-life of only a few days and cannot be safely taken away or stored on shelves without cold storage.
+However, such chilled plant-based yogurt may not be convenient for consumers because it has a limited shelf-life of only a few days and cannot be safely transported or stored on shelves without refrigeration.

 What does Nestle’s tech aim to achieve?

 Studying the technology showed that its commercialization can provide shelf-stable plant-based yogurts with a shelf-life of several months under ambient conditions (i.e., from 20°C to 35°C).
-Not only that, the end product would have a better protein value than the present.
+Not only that, but the end product would have a better protein value than the present one.

-To top up the benefits of this technology, the shelf-stable plant-based yogurt will have a smooth texture (i.e., no protein precipitation) and a texture mimicking that of dairy-based yogurts.
+To further enhance the benefits of this technology, the shelf-stable plant-based yogurt will have a smooth texture (i.e., no protein precipitation) and mimic the texture of dairy-based yogurts.

 Upfield’s US20220408749A1 can help create plant-based fats/oils with a strong browning effect.

-The market has a great demand for vegan fat-containing products such as butter/oil to fry, bake, broil vegetables, and other non-animal derived foods.
-However, using plant-based full-fat products has several negative effects as well.
+The market has a strong demand for vegan fat-containing products, such as butter/oil for frying, baking, broiling vegetables, and other non-animal-derived foods.
+However, using plant-based full-fat products also has several adverse effects.

-One of the major negative effects is that the browning effect achieved with these plant-based products is not as strong as that of butter on foods prepared by frying, baking, or broiling.
-When food products contain vegetable-based fat and no animal-based fat, these foods’ browning and flavor development are reduced, and the resulting food looks less appealing and is less tasty.
+One significant adverse effect is that the browning achieved with these plant-based products is not as strong as that of butter on foods prepared by frying, baking, or broiling.
+When food products contain vegetable-based fat but no animal-based fat, their browning and flavor development are reduced, making the food look less appealing and taste less appealing.

 This is where Upfield’s patented technology enters to address this issue.